-The Dodecanese is a magical place where nothing ever seems to go wrong.
+Dodecanese: a magical place where nothing ever seems to go wrong.
 When we thought of Patmos, we were tempted by an island quite off the beaten track.
 It is indeed popular for religious reasons, but it still remained off our beaten path.
 When our friends heard about our plans for Patmos, they stared in astonishment and vaguely told us about Saint John, but a question would infallibly follow… Why Patmos?
 As with any destination, there’s not always a reason why but there’s always a reason to fall in love.
 And we fell in love with Patmos and its quiet atmosphere.
 If you wish for a unique experience made of culture, adventure, and beauty, I know you will adore Patmos.
-Here’s everything you must know to start the Patmos Travel Experience: Our Patmos Ultimate Travel Guide.
+Here’s everything you must know to start the Patmos Travel Experience: My Patmos travel guide

 The Greek island of Patmos (Πάτμος) is a small island in the north of the Dodecanese.
 It covers an area of about 34 square kilometers and it is surrounded by several islands and uninhabited islets.
 The main settlements of the island are Chora (religious center and main capital) and Skala (the commercial harbor).
 The island is 158 nautical miles from the port of Piraeus, in Athens, and it will take you a good seven-hour sail to arrive from Greece’s capital.

 Patmos, mentioned in the Apocalypse or Book of Revelation, plays an important role as a sacred place of Christian pilgrimage.
-Popular among tourists are the Cave of the Apocalypse as well as the Monastery of Saint John the Theologian.
+Popular among tourists are both the Cave of the Apocalypse and the Monastery of Saint John the Theologian.
 The UNESCO declared both of them, together with the Chora, World Heritage Sites.

 The first village you will see upon arrival is Skala, the port and most vibrant settlement on the island.
 A white double-domed church and some Venetian buildings make an elegant first impression.
 A few steps further, Skala comes alive with a pleasant square, encircled by souvenir shops, restaurants, and bars.
 Skala is not the capital of the island, but it’s certainly the largest town.